roman-milk/roman-milk.github.io/robs-saga.md

  I left them to shop and I drove over to Home Depot and picked up a few things and then drove back to the store.
 When we got home Kari said she would whip up something for dinner and I went out in the garage and rummaged through my tool box for what I would need.

  We had a dinner of hamburger steaks and gravy with mashed potatoes and green beans and when everyone was done eating I reached down by my chair and pulled up the Home Depot bag.
 I took out the three packaged sets of keyed doorknobs and handed one to each of them.
-Report_Story #2